UCL/myriad-stardist-pipeline/README.md

 > [!NOTE]
 > `ucaXXXX` is your UCL username and this command is similar to `ssh` command you used to connect to Myriad.

-**On myriad**, you can check the contents of your `Scratch` space and any other folder by running the [ls command](https://swcarpentry.github.io/shell-novice/02-filedir.html):
+**On Myriad**, you can check the contents of your `myriad-stardist-pipeline` directory and any other folder by running the [ls command](https://swcarpentry.github.io/shell-novice/02-filedir.html):

 ```bash